0

 VM_WHAT_IS_INCLUDED?

-• Arrangement of the internship
+• Arrangement of your placement

 • Personal consultation and pre-departure preparation